-Anti-Rab25 (C-terminal) is produced in rabbit using as the immunogen a synthetic peptide corresponding to a sequence at the C-terminal of human Rab25 (GeneID: 57111), conjugated to KLH.
-The corresponding sequence differs by 1 amino acid in rat and pig, and by 2 amino acids in mouse, dog, and bovine Rab25.
+Anti-Rab25 is produced in rabbit using as the immunogen a synthetic peptide corresponding to a fragment of human Rab25 (GeneID: 57111), conjugated to KLH.
+The corresponding sequence is identical in dog and monkey, and differs by 2 amino acids in mouse, rat, pig, and bovine Rab25.
 The antibody is affinity-purified using the immunizing peptide immobilized on agarose.

-Anti-Rab25 (C-terminal) recognizes human Rab25 (not tested in other species).
-The antibody can be used in several immunochemical techniques including immunoblotting (~25 kDa), immunoprecipitation, and immunofluorescence.
+Anti-Rab25 recognizes human Rab25 (not tested in other species).
+The antibody may be used in several immunochemical techniques including immunoblotting (~25 kDa).
 Detection of the Rab25 band by immunoblotting is specifically inhibited by the immunizing peptide.

-Rab25 is a member of the Rab family of small guanosine triphosphatases (GTPases) restricted to an epithelial distribution.1 The Rab family belongs to the Ras superfamily of small GTPases.
+Rab25 is a member of the Rab family of small guanosine triphosphatases (GTPases) restricted to an epithelial distribution.
+The Rab family belongs to the Ras superfamily of small GTPases.
 Rab GTPases are central regulators of membrane trafficking between the different subcellular compartments of the eukaryotic cell.
 Their regulatory capacity depends on their ability to cycle between the GDP-bound inactive and GTP-bound active states.
-Conversion from one state to the other is regulated by GDP/GTP exchange factors (GEFs), GDP dissociation inhibitors (GDIs), and GTPase-activating proteins (GAPs).^{2,3}
+Conversion from one state to the other is regulated by GDP/GTP exchange factors (GEFs), GDP dissociation inhibitors (GDIs), and GTPase-activating proteins (GAPs). ^{2,3}

-Activation of a Rab protein is coupled to its association with intracellular membranes, allowing it to recruit downstream effector proteins to the cytoplasmic surface of a subcellular compartment.5 Through their effector proteins, Rab GTPases regulate vesicle formation, actin- and tubulin-dependent vesicle movement, and membrane fusion.2 Rab proteins contain conserved regions involved in guanine-nucleotide binding, and hypervariable COOH-terminal domains with a cysteine motif, implicated in subcellular targeting.
-Posttranslational modification of the cysteine motif with one or two geranylgeranyl groups is essential for the membrane association and correct intracellular localization of Rab proteins.4 Each Rab protein shows a characteristic subcellular distribution.5 Therefore, antibodies to Rab proteins may serve as useful tools for studying subcellular localization and membrane organization.
-Rab25 is associated with the apical recycling system of epithelial cells.6 Rab25 has been implicated in the progression and aggressiveness of ovarian and breast cancers.7
+Activation of a Rab protein is coupled to its association with intracellular membranes, allowing it to recruit downstream effector proteins to the cytoplasmic surface of a subcellular compartment.
+Through their effector proteins, Rab GTPases regulate vesicle formation, actin- and tubulin-dependent vesicle movement, and membrane fusion.
+Rab proteins contain conserved regions involved in guanine-nucleotide binding, and hypervariable COOH-terminal domains with a cysteine motif, implicated in subcellular targeting.
+Post-translational modification of the cysteine motif with one or two geranylgeranyl groups is essential for the membrane association and correct intracellular localization of Rab proteins.

+Each Rab protein shows a characteristic subcellular distribution.5 Therefore, antibodies to Rab proteins may serve as useful tools for studying subcellular localization and membrane organization.
+Rab25 is associated with the apical recycling system of epithelial cells.6 It has been implicated in the progression and aggressiveness of ovarian and breast cancers.7